SrishtiOnGit/Atlas-Notes/README.md

  https://srishtiongit.github.io/Atlas-Notes/

 ## Note:
 This app only have firebase auth and is a static data website.
 No backend has been added to it.
+Also, this is not AI generated.